 Jurassic Park is one of the most famous films ever made.
 Steven Spielberg’s blockbuster was a groundbreaking film when it was released.
-But, what is lesser-known is that the film was based on a novel by Michael Crichton.
+But, what is lesser known is that the film was based on a novel by Michael Crichton.

 For anyone that has been living under a rock for the past twenty years, Jurassic Park is a science fiction novel.
 A breakthrough in genetic engineering allows scientists to bring dinosaurs back to life.
-The story looks at how this all plays out as dinosaur and man are brought together.
+The story looks at how this all plays out as dinosaurs and man are brought together.

 In some ways, the novel is more exciting than the film.
 I realise this is some statement, as the film is one of the best ever made.
 However, the book is a thriller and dives into themes that are explored in the film but not with depth.